Nimi77/hy-test/README.md

 # Profile Setup

-A step-by-step profile setup interface built **Vite, React and Typescript**
+A step-by-step profile setup interface built with **Vite, React and Typescript**

 ## Features